BCG Cover Letter: Template, Examples & 250-350 Word Structure

 The 6 Sentences That Get BCG Applications Rejected

-The most common mistake we see across BCG cover letters is not bad structure — it is specific sentences that signal a generic application.
+The most common mistake we see across BCG cover letters is not bad structure.
+It is specific sentences that signal a generic application.
 BCG recruiters have told interview prep coaches that these patterns are immediately recognizable.

 BCG Cover Letter vs. Generic Consulting Cover Letter